AlexBAV/ChakraCoreCppBridge/README.md

 This is a "heart" of the ChakraCoreCppBridge library.
 It is essentially a RAII-style wrapper for `JsValueRef` type with a number of useful methods and operators.

-First, let us note that the `value` class is a thin wrapper which has the same size as `JsValueRef`, that is a size of a pointer.
+First, let us note that the `value` class is a thin wrapper which has the same size as `JsValueRef`, that is, a size of a pointer.
 They are cheap to copy, pass and store.

-Remember that values of class `value` are never to be stored anywhere besides the current scope!
+Remember that values of class `value` are never to be stored anywhere except as in a local variable inside the current scope!
 ChakraCore manages the lifetime of these objects.
 If you need to save the value outside of the current scope, use the `referenced_value` class instead.

 #### Well-known Constants